BNP man killed in Bagerhat

 He was shot and attacked with sharp weapons, said eye-witnesses.

-His uncle, Kamal Tarafdar, who was riding with him on a motorcycle, was also injured in the shooting and is undergoing treatment at Khulna Medical College Hospital.
+His uncle, Kamal Tarfadar, who was riding with him on a motorcycle, was also injured in the shooting and is undergoing treatment at Khulna Medical College Hospital.

 Bagerhat Superintendent of Police Md Touhidul Arif said, "It appears that a shotgun was used in the attack.
 The killers were wearing masks, and multiple groups coordinated the attack."